FormidableLabs/serverless-jetpack/README.md

 - A `yarn.lock` file if using `yarn` or a `package-lock.json` file if using `npm` to lock down and speed up installations.
 - One or more JavaScript source file directories, typically something like `src`.

-The `serverless-jetpack` plugin leverages this use case and gains a potentially significant speedup by observing that manually pruning development dependencies (as Serverless does) can be much, much slower in practice than using honed, battle-tested tools like `yarn` and `npm` to install just the production dependencies from scratch -- by doing a fresh `yarn|npm install` in a temporary directory, copying over source files and zipping that all up!
+The `serverless-jetpack` plugin leverages this use case and gains a potentially significant speedup performing a fast production dependency on-disk discovery via the [inspectdep][] library that is turned into an efficient up-front globbing limitation to scan way, way less files in `node_modules` during packaging.

 Process-wise, the `serverless-jetpack` plugin uses the internal logic from Serverless packaging to detect when Serverless would actually do it's own packaging.
 Then, it inserts its different packaging steps and copies over the analogous zip file to where Serverless would have put it, and sets internal Serverless `artifact` field that then causes Serverless to skip all its normal packaging steps.